-Write down any questions you have for your doctor.
-You might bring a companion to write down information during the appointment.
+Write down any questions you have for your provider.
+You might bring a friend or relative to write down information during the appointment.

 What you can do in the meantime

-If exercise makes your symptoms worse, avoid exercise until your doctor has seen you.
+If exercise makes your symptoms worse, avoid exercise until you see your provider.